 Meet Dr. Bernd Schnabl

-He was recruited to the Division of Gastroenterology, University of California in San Diego as an Assistant Professor in 2008.
+He was recruited to the Division of Gastroenterology at UC San Diego in 2008 and he is currently an associate professor in residence.
 UCSD offers the best setting and infrastructure for pursuing research very efficiently and successfully.
-He is currently staff physician and attending at the VA San Diego Medical Center in La Jolla and the UCSD Medical Center.
+He is staff physician and attending at the VA San Diego Medical Center in La Jolla and the UCSD Medical Center.

-Dr. Schnabl has published extensively in such highly regarded journals as Nature, Gastroenterology, Hepatology, Journal of Hepatology and Proceedings of the National Academy of Sciences and he has authored multiple reviews and book chapters.
+Dr. Schnabl has published extensively in such highly-regarded journals as Nature, Gastroenterology, Hepatology, Journal of Hepatology and Proceedings of the National Academy of Sciences and he has authored multiple reviews and book chapters.
 Dr. Schnabl is a member of 3 distinguished medical societies.
-He is on the Editorial Board for the World Journal of Hepatology and is a reviewer for all of the top-tier medical journals.
+He serves as Associate Editor for Digestive Diseases and Sciences, which is the oldest continuously published GI journal in North America.
+He is on the editorial board for several journals in the field of hepatology and reviewer for all of the top-tier medical journals.

 Dr. Schnabl’s main research interests are:

 - Genetic and molecular mechanisms of chronic liver disease progression

 - Intestinal microbiome, metagenome and transcriptome associated with liver disease

 - Contribution of microbial products and metabolites to liver disease